How are you at owning a business?

 And finally, I’ll give you our Personal Check-In exercise, created by psychotherapist Bonnie Skinner to help Two-Brain entrepreneurs assess work-life balance.

-We measure entrepreneurial progress on the Two-Brain Roadmap—because even setbacks in your business can be wins if they make you a better entrepreneur in the long run.
+We measure entrepreneurial progress on the Two-Brain Growth ToolKit—because even setbacks in your business can be wins if they make you a better entrepreneur in the long run.
 That means taking the stuff that didn’t work, reflecting on it, learning from it (the crucial step) and growing into a better business owner.

 No matter what happened, 2020 probably made you a better entrepreneur.
 Even if it shut your business down, you learned some great lessons for next time.
 Because entrepreneurship is your job now, the 2020 crisis was just another step in your career.